Machine runner installation on Windows

 Continuous mode vs. single task mode for Windows self-hosted runners

-By default, Windows machine runners run in single task mode in order to ensure high reliablity of the underlying technology that the self-hosted runner uses to execute jobs.
+By default, Windows machine runners run in single task mode in order to ensure high reliability of the underlying technology that the self-hosted runner uses to execute jobs.
 This is the recommended mode for Windows machine runners.

-A Windows machine runner can be run in continuous mode, however, doing so eliminates the guarantee of a clean job environment.
+mode, however, doing so eliminates the guarantee of a clean job environment.
 This may translate into jobs not executing as expected and failing.

 Troubleshooting